 With Nagy's departure, the administrative structure of the Music Library was altered.
 Barbara Sawka, Curator of the Archive of Recorded Sound, was named Acting, and later permanent Head of the Music Library and Archive.
 As part of this change Mimi Tashiro was promoted to Music Bibliographer in 1992 with responsibility for the collections in the Music Library.
 In 2001 Sawka chose to retire and in 2003, Jerry McBride began his appointment as Head of the Music Library and Archive of Recorded Sound.
 At the time of his arrival, the library contained more than 112,000 books and scores and 32,000 sound recordings.

 Over the years, the Music Metadata Unit (formerly the Music Cataloging Unit, and Music Technical Services) has been served by many outstanding librarians.
 Among them are Mia Rode, Garrett Bowles, Peggy Meyers, Elisabeth Rebman, Marlene Wong, Mimi Tashiro, Jeffrey Earnest, Kevin Freeman, Philip Schreur, Nancy Lorimer, Raymond Heigemeir, and Kevin Kishimoto.

 The library's paraprofessional staff has included several music doctoral students who have gone on to careers in librarianship, including Lynne Toribara, Kent Underwood, Philip Schreur, and Eunice Schroeder.
 Rebecca Lasher Wesley, who worked as a library assistant, would leave and later return to Stanford as Head of its Math and Computer Science Library.
-Others who have worked in the Music Library and made valuable contributions include Erna Wilson, Ida Kattenberg, Jean Kan, Marianne Bahmann, Katherine Bain, Lissy Bland, Gina Balestracci, Diane Westfall, Geoffrey Skinner, C. Winton Reynolds, Sheridan Schroeter, Keith Bisaillon, Ruth Escher, Stephen Escher, Anne Piascik, Riva Bacon, Richard Powers, Mie Araki, Liam Harty, Frank Ferko, Franz Kunst, and Anna Graves.
+Others who have worked in the Music Library and made valuable contributions include Erna Wilson, Ida Kattenberg, Jean Kan, Marianne Bahmann, Katherine Bain, Lissy Bland, Gina Balestracci, Diane Westfall, Geoffrey Skinner, C. Winton Reynolds, Sheridan Schroeter, Keith Bisaillon, Ruth Escher, Stephen Escher, Anne Piascik, Riva Bacon, Richard Powers, Mie Araki, and Liam Harty.

 Stanford graduates in music who went on to become music librarians include Gordon Rowley, George Hill and Tom Moore.